alienbogart/cool-moves/README.md

 <!-- markdown-toc end -->

 # What It Does
 This is package to move text around.
 It uses basic functions to move words, lines, paragraphs, sentences and sexps forward and backward.
 # [See It In Action](https://gfycat.com/ClassicUnevenEquestrian)

 # Rationale
 I'm an Evil user.
-This package provides a small subset of the features described in [this blog post](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/) and in the [objed mode](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/), but in a way that I can make work with Evil users.
+This package provides a small subset of the features described in [this blog post](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/) and in the [objed mode](https://with-emacs.com/posts/i-like-to-move-it-emacs-version/), but in a way that is easy to make work with my configurations.
 It works by leveraging transpose and other command Emacs simple commands.
 Because it uses the transpose family of commands, `cool-moves/word-forward` doesn't work for the first word in a line.
 ## Installation

 ### With use-package